govau/design-system-site/content/components/card/card-link.md

                 </AUcardInner>
         </AUcard>
 ---
-## Single call to action
+## Clickable cards

-For cards with a single call to action, the hit area can be made to wrap the entire card.
+For cards that contain a single link, the hit area for that link can be made to wrap the entire card.
 This pattern may be used for a list of news items on a landing page, for example.
-Avoid wrapping an entire card in an anchor tag.
+Avoid wrapping an entire card in an anchor tag as this can be a [difficult experience](/components/card/rationale/#cards-as-links) for a screen reader user.